 1 July 2018

 The first invitational gathering of Hash House Harriers clubs was the 1000th running of Mother Hash in March 1966, when there was only about ten clubs total, and all in Malaysia, Singapore, and Brunei.
 By 1973 many other hash clubs had sprouted and spread out beyond Southeast Asia, so Mother Hash repeated the effort for their 1500th trail that drew about 300 hashers to Kuala Lumpur.
 (Note: Mother hash runs weekly, with only a few extra events.
 So if you are doing the math, you see that Mother Hash went from 1000 trails to 1500 trails in just 7 years.
 That happened because on the occurrence of their 1000th run event, they unceremoniously added the original 117 runs from the pre-war era of 1938-1941.
 So the run immediately following the 1000th was 1118, and they have continued on from there).
+Read the extended article.

 In the Spotlight - Jakarta, Indonesia

 4 July 2015

 Jakarta is the capital city of an island nation made up of over 17,000 separate land masses, with about 6000 being inhabited with the wonderful culture of Indonesia.
 Jakarta is the largest city and is located on the main island of Java, where, as you would expect, lives a thriving hash house harriers culture.
 The first hash club in Indonesia was the Jakarta H3 founded by Jeremy “Burong” Pidgeon and Gordon "Bent One" Benton on 22 Mar 1971.
 I had the opportunity to chat with Gordon a couple years ago, and he was happy to reveal the amazing history of the Jakarta H3.